Some voters prefer to vote using a paper ballot if the option is available. With ElectionBuddy, you can log their vote in a few simple steps:

 If your vote allows Write-ins, enter the name in the furthest right-hand field exactly as it appears on the printed ballot.

 For example, if the question asks you to choose two vacancies, three boxes are on the paper ballot, and you have a write-in for that question, enter the Write-in, in the third box.

-You can click your way to each new box or hit the "Enter" key on your keyboard after filling out each box to move to the next one.
-Also your keyboard's "Tab" key will achieve the same effect as the "Enter" key.
+You can click your way to each new box or hit the "Enter" or "Tab" key on your keyboard after filling out each box to move to the next one.

 Hitting "Enter" in the last box of the entry field will open up a new field to allow you to enter another ballot.

 If you accidentally create a field after filling out a field for your last ballot, you cannot save and validate your batch without closing the blank field.
 To do so, click the [X] in the top-right corner of the extra blank entry field.

 When you are ready to submit your batch, click on "Save and Validate your Batch."

 Ballot Entry Validation Errors